-Personal data refers to any information relating to an identified or identifiable natural person.
-An identifiable natural person is one who can be identified, either directly or indirectly, in particular by reference to identifiers, such as name, personal identity number, location data, online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+Personal data means any information relating to an identified or identifiable natural person.
+An identifiable natural person is one who can be identified, either directly or indirectly, in particular by reference to an identifier such as name, personal identity number, location data, online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 - information that you provide via the website